Laravel APP\_KEY Vulnerability Explained &amp;amp; Fixes | Ghostable Article

 If you’re managing a Laravel application today, here’s how you can defend yourself:

-1. Rotate Immediately ‐ If you’ve ever leaked an APP_KEY, don’t just delete it—rotate it everywhere.
+1. Rotate Immediately ‐ If you’ve ever leaked an **APP\_KEY**, don’t just delete it—rotate it everywhere.
 Update all environments (local, staging, production) using...

 php artisan key:generate

-1. Scan for Exposures ‐ Tools like GitGuardian or GitHub Advanced Security can flag secrets in repos, logs, or Docker layers.
+2. Scan for Exposures ‐ Tools like [GitGuardian](https://www.gitguardian.com/solutions/secrets-detection) or [GitHub Advanced Security](https://docs.github.com/en/code-security/secret-scanning/about-secret-scanning) can flag secrets in repos, logs, or Docker layers.
 Set them up for continuous monitoring.

-2. Treat .env Files as Disposable ‐ Never commit .env files.
+3. Treat .env Files as Disposable ‐ Never commit .env files.
 Instead, treat them as local-only placeholders and inject values securely in staging/production.

-3. Harden Secret Usage ‐ Be cautious when using Crypt::decrypt() with user input—unvalidated decryption is an RCE waiting to happen.
+4. Harden Secret Usage ‐ Be cautious when using [Crypt::decrypt()](https://laravel.com/api/master/Illuminate/Support/Facades/Crypt.html) with user input—unvalidated decryption is an RCE waiting to happen.

 How Ghostable Solves This Problem for Teams